ArnoVdH/photoblog/content/timeline.md

 * Started using the Fediverse, hosting my own Mastodon and Pleroma instances
 * Switched to Linux as default OS
 * Adopted two cats: Rops & Alma
-* Citytrip to Amsterdam got canceled due to the global coronavirus pandemic
+* Citytrip to Amsterdam got cancelled due to the global coronavirus pandemic

 ### 2019
 * Citytrip to Eindhoven, The Netherlands